rtjfarrimond/spotify-recommender/README.md

 * Subscribes to events that notify when the ANNOY space has been updated.

 ## ANNOY service
 This service is the custodian of the ANNOY space.

-## Infrastructure:
-* An S3 bucket to temporarily store audio from which to extract features.
-* An AWS managed database instance in which to store extracted features.

-### Responsibilities
+It is responsible for:
 * Initialising the annoy space and storing it in S3.
 * Updating the annoy space following writes to the database.
-  * Possibly implemented by subscribing to a SynamoDB event stream.
+  * Possibly implemented by subscribing to a DynamoDB event stream.
 * Publishing events to let subscribers know when the annoy space has been updated.
   * Possibly implemented by an event triggered via upload to the S3 bucket.

+## Infrastructure:
+* An S3 bucket to temporarily store audio from which to extract features.
+* An AWS managed database instance in which to store extracted features.

 # Getting started